 Key Features of The 1971 Half Dollar

-The 1971 Kennedy Half Dollar maintained the same iconic design that Americans had cherished since 1964, but with one crucial difference – its metallic composition.
-Despite the switch from silver to copper-nickel clad, the coin’s physical dimensions and artistic elements remained unchanged, preserving the memorial’s dignity while adapting to economic realities.
+The 1971 Kennedy Half Dollar maintained the same iconic design that Americans had cherished since 1964, but with one crucial difference — its metallic composition.
+The coin’s physical dimensions and artistic elements remained unchanged, preserving its memorial dignity while adapting to the new economic realities of base-metal coinage.

 The Obverse Of The 1971 Half Dollar